Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Use add_post_meta when editing a job to maintain featured status

 = 1.7.3 =
 * Some changes to file uploads to support custom mime types
 * Updated icon file (http://fontello.com/)